 Them: No, Hongkongers move there, too!
 They love it!

 Me: Well, if Hong Kong’s the New Shanghai, there’d be no point moving to Old Shanghai, would there?
-Might as well stay put.
+Might as well stay put and wait.

 Them: You said 15 years ago that you’d like to live in Shang.